Senior Malnutrition Lawyers

 First and foremost, get your senior in for a complete physical and blood work checkup.
 This will give you a better understanding of what his physical condition is, and a place from which to begin monitoring.
 The senior’s doctor may also become your ally in advocating for better choices, whether the senior is at home or in a care facility.
 You can also help your senior get involved in his local community through some sort of exercise program, arts and crafts program, or simply by mentoring young people.
 Staying involved and active will help seniors stay healthy longer.

 If you suspect that the care facility or caregiver responsible for the nutritional needs of your senior has failed to meet those needs through neglect or simple negligence, do not hesitate to take action.
-Talk to a Long Beach elder neglect attorney at Siegel Law at (562) 645-4145.
+Talk to a elder neglect attorney at Siegel Law at 562-645-4145.
 We can give you advice on what to do next.
+Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, Long Beach and all nearby areas in Southern California.